-For the purposes of this policy, encompasses human trafficking and slavery, servitude, and forced or compulsory labour.
+For the purposes of this policy, "modern slavery" encompasses human trafficking and slavery, servitude, and forced or compulsory labour.
 This can include CCE, CSE, and other forms of exploitation.

-All staff will be awane of the support available to victims of modern slavery and how to refer them to the National Referral Mechanism.
+All staff will be aware of and alert to the signs that a pupil may be the victim of modern slavery.
+Staff will also be aware of the support available to victims of modern slavery and how to refer them to the National Referral Mechanism.

-Appendix C Indicators of vulnerability to radicalisation
+Appendix C Indicators of vulnerabilty to radicalisation